MCMrARM/mcpelauncher-linux/README.md

 4. After you have downloaded MCPE, place it in the directory where you'll be running this app, and run ./extract.sh _filename_
 5. Run the launcher!

-This launcher only works with the 0.13 beta version as of now.

 If the extract script fails with an error about the .apk not being x86, it means that you have provided it a bad .apk.
 You'll need to purchase MCPE on Google Play and use the downloader tool.